 Parents should also make use of a decent internet security platform, which should be a prerequisite on mobile phones and laptop computers anyway.
-Eset's own internet security solution allows for screen and browsing limits to be set in place and allows parents to manage the access from their phone.
+ESET's own Internet Security solution allows for screen and browsing limits to be set in place and allows parents to manage the access from their phone.

-The solution ensures that students can focus on what they need to start the school year on the right foot but continue healthy habits for safe online behaviour right up until exams.
+The solution ensures that students can focus on what they need to to start the school year on the right foot and can continue these healthy habits for safe online behaviour right up until exams.

-With other cyber threats like identity theft, malware attacks and the potential loss of any data stored on a device should it be stolen or hacked, it is imperative that any device connected to the internet have suitable security protection.
+With other cyber threats like identity theft, malware attacks and the potential loss of any data stored on a device - should it be stolen or hacked - it is imperative that any device connected to the internet have suitable security protection.

-Guiding children through constant technological change is hard enough as it is, which is why using tech to your advantage wherever possible is an absolute must.
-It's safe to say your kids will thank you for it in the end.
+Guiding children through constant technological change is hard enough as it is, which is why using tech to your advantage, wherever possible, is an absolute must.

+It's safe to say your children will thank you for it in the end.